paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/cv.md

 Previous Positions
 ======
-* Teaching assistant at the University of Geneva, 2018-2020.
+* Teaching assistant at the University of Geneva, Paul Bairoch Institute of Economic History, 2018-2020.
 * PhD candidate and teaching assistant, University of Caen Normandy, 2015-2018

 Honors & Distinctions